-Expanding on the creative practice theory and production techniques acquired in previous FITV subjects, this subject develops higher level proficiencies in short film production, with a specific focus on advanced editing techniques, principles and strategies of a story centric approach to cinematic storytelling, and higher level strategies for developing an improved command of visual narrative literacy.
+Expanding on the creative practice theory and production techniques acquired in previous FITV subjects, this subject develops higher level proficiencies in short film production.
+Beginning with a specific focus on advanced editing techniques, and the principles and strategies of a story-centric approach to cinematic storytelling, through to higher-level strategies for developing an improved command of visual narrative literacy.

 |Faculty||Faculty of Society & Design|